gobielJonathan/ordi.js/README.md

 # Beyond.js

-javascript utilities with painless configuration.
+React library with painless configuration.
 This tool is very suitable to be used to shorten the project setting process and focus on developing a program

 ## Tech Stack